 In order to assure and confirm the correctness of the tests, a test review will be performed in a similar way as it would have been done for testing performed by a human tester.

 The review is then based on the Test Results displayed in Scenarioo and documented on a report.
-The process shown in the Annexe will be followed.
+The process shown in the Annex will be followed.

 Prerequisites